 Unfortunately, apartment residents and hotel guests in a busy city like College Park can find themselves dealing with bed bug bites and infestations.
 Bed bugs can cause severe, long-lasting damages.
 In addition to being itchy and painful, the bites can lead to more serious consequences like scarring or skin infections.
 Of course, the property damage associated with bed bugs can also be substantial, quickly growing into significant expenses in medical costs and lost furniture and clothing.
 If you have fallen victim to these pesky critters in a College Park apartment or hotel, contact the bed bug lawyers at Whitney, LLP.
 You will pay no out-of-pocket fees or expenses to pursue your bed bug bite claims.
 The experienced attorneys at Whitney, LLP have recovered over $11,000,000 in compensation for our clients who are victims in bed bug cases.
-Call our office at (410) 583-8000 or use the simple online form to request your free consultation.
+Call our office at (410) 583-8000 or use the simple online form to request your legal consultation.

 College Park Apartments with Bed Bug Infestations